Atticuss/SQLViking/README.md

 ```

 ##Common Issues
+###Is it working yet?
+Nope :( Sorry.
+In the middle of completely rewriting tool.
+Code is a complete mess right now.
+Stay tuned!
 ###SQLViking isn't picking anything up :(
 Make sure you ran sqlviking with `sudo` or it won't work properly because scapy doesn't have the appropriate access to the network interface
 ###I can't inject in the vagrant environment